OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-add-in-shared-code-library-tutorial.md

 1. In **Solution Explorer**, right-click the **CellAnalyzerRESTAPI** project, and choose **Publish**.
 1. In the **Pick a publish target** dialog, select **Create New**, and choose **Create Profile**.
-1. In the **App Service** dialog, select the correct account, if it is not already selected.
+1. In the **App Service** dialog, select the correct account, if it isn't already selected.
 1. The fields for the **App Service** dialog will be set to defaults for your account.
-Generally the defaults work fine, but you can change them if you prefer different settings.
+Generally, the defaults work fine, but you can change them if you prefer different settings.
 1. In the **App Service** dialog, choose **Create**.
 1. The new profile will be displayed in a **Publish** page.
 Choose **Publish** to build and deploy the code to the App Service.

 You can now test the service.
 Open a browser and enter a URL that goes directly to the new service.
-For example, use `https://<myappservice>.azurewebsites.net/api/analyzeunicode?value=test` where *myappservice* is the unique name you created for the new App Service.
+For example, use `https://<myappservice>.azurewebsites.net/api/analyzeunicode?value=test`, where *myappservice* is the unique name you created for the new App Service.

 ### Use the Azure App Service from the Office Add-in